TEAM Act - Veterans

-On April 24, 2012, Governor Bill Haslam signed the Tennessee Excellence, Accountability and Management (TEAM) Act into law.
+The Tennessee Excellence Accountability and Management (TEAM) Act went into law April 24, 2012.
 The TEAM Act calls for two divisions of state service: preferred service and executive service.
 Executive service employees remain "at-will" as they currently serve.
 Preferred service replaces the traditional "career service" designation and preserves as a streamlined appeals process along with other considerations.

-- Veterans will receive interview preferences for both appointments and promotions, and if there are two candidates with equal qualifications, knowledge, skills, etc., hiring preference will be given to the Veteran.
+- Veterans shall receive interview preferences for both appointments and promotions, and if there are two candidates with equal qualifications, knowledge, skills, etc., hiring preference will be given to the Veteran.

 - Eligible spouses of Veterans will also be guaranteed an interview for positions that meet their qualifications if the spouse or surviving spouse is a qualified voter in Tennessee or has been a Tennessee resident for more than 2 years preceding such person's application and one of the two following circumstances exist;